Kutchup/Kutchup.github.io/README.md

 - [x] Scale function.
 Javascript check the screen size, set a discrete scale float and alter the website layout.
 Scale factor 2 for screens greater than 4K which is a bit of a novelty

+- [ ] To Do: Better paragraphs with a system for new lines and inline links.
+Improve elements with id `item_` such as `item_001` for main body text paragraphs